parthbyt/Basic-Table-Tennis-Pong-Game/README.md

 # Table-Tennis-Pong-Game
-A simple table tennis pong game written in pygame.
+A simple ping-pong game written in pygame.

 ## Requirements
 - Python 3 is required.
 Python 2 will not work.